CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

+#### Implement and manage directory synchronization by using Microsoft Entra Connect
-We created A User, groups inside new O
+We created A User, groups inside new OU and we cona connect the OU insted of whole domain in the cloud.
 ![](../../Attachements/Pasted%20image%2020251118141237.png)
 Likewise, turn off IE Enhanced Security Configuration::
 ![](../../Attachements/Pasted%20image%2020251118141320.png)